 Data & Research at the SPCO

-Increasing the capacity of voluntary sector agencies to effectively use research and data for planning.
+Increasing the capacity of voluntary sector organizations to effectively use research and data for planning and policy change.

 The Social Planning Council of Ottawa is pleased to lend its experience in social research, policy analysis, and community consultation to not-for-profit organizations and community members.
 Our goal is to build the capacity of local agencies and organizations to produce and to integrate community-based research in their planning processes and in taking action on social and economic issues.

 Our projects benefit from the superior access to data, thanks to our membership in the Community Data Consortium, and to the full range of skills, knowledge, and expertise of SPCO staff and volunteers.